pasqualerossi/Born2BeRoot-Guide/README.md

 1. Click on this link <ins>**https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/**

-2. Scroll to the bottom of the website and click `debian-11.3.0-amd64-netinst.iso` (3rd from the bottom), if that doesn't work, then you can try either `debian-edu-11.3.0-amd64-netinst.iso` or `debian-mac-11.3.0-amd64-netinst.iso`
+2. Scroll to the bottom of the website and click `debian-mac-xx.x.x-amd64-netinst.iso`

 ### Part 1.1 - Sgoingfre (Only 42 Adelaide Students)

 1. Head over to iTerm2

 <img width="622" alt="Screen Shot 2022-07-26 at 4 26 06 PM" src="https://user-images.githubusercontent.com/58959408/180943494-9c25b321-4cae-4c39-89bb-92271a245489.png">

 2. Then type `cd sgoinfre/students`

 <img width="622" alt="Screen Shot 2022-07-26 at 4 26 27 PM" src="https://user-images.githubusercontent.com/58959408/180943649-42dba828-3bd3-45ee-92ea-4e7218d65674.png">

 3. Then type `mkdir <your intra username>`

 <img width="622" alt="Screen Shot 2022-07-26 at 4 26 38 PM" src="https://user-images.githubusercontent.com/58959408/180943705-d9705f63-59a9-4b2d-9130-75d8711a25d3.png">

 4. Then type `chmod 700 <your intra username>`

 <img width="622" alt="Screen Shot 2022-07-26 at 4 26 48 PM" src="https://user-images.githubusercontent.com/58959408/180943745-09427be5-f0ff-4100-aaa3-56b4cfcea2af.png">

 5. Find your Debian Download from Part 1 - Downloading Your Virtual Machine and put that download in this sgoinfre folder that you have just created.